bensiron/UGTS.Log4NetCleaner/README.md

         If this value is omitted, it will be inferred from the File property.
         Sometimes inference does not work if the File is not a directory but also contains part of the file name.
         Use care when setting this property and the FileExtension.
-The appender will clean any directory you give it, and with a FileExtension of * this can result in non-log files being removed.
+The appender will clean any directory you give it, and with a FileExtension of * this can result in non-log files being removed in the specified directory and subdirectories.

 - fileExtension:
         Use this to restrict which files by file extension will be cleaned up.
         If this property is omitted, the file extension will be inferred from the extension of the log files created.
+If the file extension cannot be inferred, then for safety, no cleaning will be performed.
 Usually inference works well enough so that you need not specify this property.
-        You can explicitly set this property to * or blank to clean all files whatever the file extension or lack thereof.
+        You can explicitly set this property to * to clean all files whatever the file extension or lack thereof.
+Use * at your own risk.
         The lastcleaning.check file is never removed regardless of the value of this property.
         This extension can include or omit a leading dot, it will not affect the results, and the extension is not case sensititve.
         Rolling backup files ending in .ext.N will also be removed along with files ending in .ext